RoboJediPL/PX4-Autopilot/docs/en/frames_rover/quadruped.md

 This feature is experimental and may require additional integration for specific hardware like the Unitree B2-W. Contributions are welcome.

+## Telemetry

+Wheel angles and velocities must be published on the `wheel_encoders` topic so the module can translate them into joint status in wheel mode.
+The resulting joint positions and velocities are sent over MAVLink via the `QUADRUPED_LEG_STATUS` stream for monitoring.

 ## Building and Flashing for Pixhawk 4

 Build the quadruped firmware using the dedicated board target: